shleem0/ranger_object_finder/ranger-nixos/README.md

 There are several options to apply this configuration on a Raspberry Pi.

-As mentioned above, if you are applying `sdp`: in all cases, the first run will take ages, especially if flashing a completely new SD image (be prepared to leave it on overnight).
+As mentioned above, if you are applying `sdp`: in all cases, the first run will take ages, especially if flashing a completely new SD image

 Subsequent runs will take a lot less time.